yutinghuwu/W1-pandas-dw-project/README.md

 - Month
 - Season in each geographical area

+The final data frame has a total of 4050 registers and 14 columns.

-All functions used to format columns have been included in a separate file src.py, which is then imported into main *ipynb file.
+All functions used to format columns have been included in a separate file src.py, which is then imported into main notebook analysis.ipynb file.

 ## 4. Data Visualization
 Once all Data Set is cleaned and formatted, we used matplotlib and seaborn to plot our variables in univariate and bivariate graphs, in order to extract meaningful insights about the data and to present it in a visual manner.